-While filing an application for a trademark, other trademark proprietors have the opportunity to contradict to your trademark in case they feel that your logo infringes, a lawsuit can be filed.
+While applying for a trademark, other trademark proprietors have the opportunity to contradict to your brand in case they feel that your logo infringes, a lawsuit can be filed.
 To avoid these contradictions, the logo designer and attorney should conduct a trademark search, which can save money of application if the final logo infringes other trademarks.

 Before you cover the final stretch of the lap and win a trademark logo, you and your attorney should run a Trademark search via different tools to ensure that, no similar trademark logo like yours exists.
-Organizations should ensure their trademarks with care and despite the fact that your logo may be special in general; it could contain shapes, images, or even colors that another organization has trademarked.
-Therefore the application of trademark can be easily and definitely turn into battleground if the correct measures are not taken.
+Organizations should provide their trademarks with care and even though your logo may be distinctive in general; it could contain shapes, images, or even colors that another organization has trademarked.
+Therefore the application of the trademark can be quickly turned into battleground if the correct measures are not taken.

 Find the quality of uniqueness in your Trademark

-Surveys have shown that a customer watching an advertisement containing the general symbols like trees, hearts, star, or paw prints is most likely to connect to the product more quickly.
-The general symbols often used have an associated message with them like heart denotes love; tress denotes nature, and so on.
-These are considered as symbolic communication which adds a deep engaging aspect to a design.
+Surveys have shown that a customer watching an advertisement containing the universal symbols like trees, hearts, star, or paw prints is most likely to connect to the product more quickly.
+The global symbols often used have an associated message with them like heart denotes love; tress denotes nature, and so on.
+These are symbolic communication which adds deep, engaging aspect to a design.
 These symbols aid in building a relationship of a customer to the product and inversely to the company.
 It is known as the primary design consideration.
 The secondary consideration while design a logo is the color combination, font style, size, typographical application, which can act as a plus point since they can be revised over a duration of time and any changes made to the logo later will not affect negatively.

-A good logo to be trademarked must always have an immediate and intuitive connection.
-They must be simple and accessible but an inner meaning associated enhances its beauty.
+An excellent logo to be trademarked must always have an immediate and intuitive connection.
+They must be accessible and straightforward, but an inner meaning associated enhances its beauty.
 Always remember that while a logo should be unique, it must also have a symbol which can connect to every person in the world.

 Apply for the trademark

 When can you apply?
-The answer would be “At the earliest”.
+The answer would be “At the earliest.”
 Whether a good or service is ready to be launched in the market or not, filing a trademark application will do you no harm but only work as a benefit to you.
-The greater benefit that you can have while filing an application is the level of protection.
-The only requirement that you must fulfill while filing an application, is to show that you “intent to use” the logo in the market against a product or a service or is at present used in the market.
-The “intent to use the application” is used with the trademark application to protect the logo design from being taken away from you and to also ensure its safety before you reveal a full advertising and promoting the effort.
+The greater benefit that you can have while applying is the level of protection.
+The only requirement that you must fulfill while applying, is to show that you “intent to use” the logo in the market against a product or a service or is at present used in the market.
+The “intent to use the application” is used with the trademark application to protect the logo design from being taken away from you and also to ensure its safety before you reveal full advertising and promoting the effort.

-- Either you begin to use the logo in trade within 6 months and file a “Statement of Use” form.
+- Either you begin to use the logo in trade within six months and file a “Statement of Use” form.
 Or

 - File an extension.